- I am concerned about my application and IACUC review. Who can I contact for assistance?

 - What if I believe my activity does not require IACUC approval, how can I confirm?

-- The IACUC has created the IACUC Determination Form for Faculty, staff or students who plan to work with animals on campus, but under circumstances where such work may not be subject to the traditional IACUC review process.
+- The IACUC has created the IACUC Project Determination Form for Faculty, staff or students who plan to work with animals on campus, but under circumstances where such work may not be subject to the traditional IACUC review process.
 (See IACUC Flow Chart for further information on what requires IACUC approval).
 When this form is submitted, it will be determined if the proposed animal activities in fact do not require IACUC approval, and the IACUC will respond to these requests with a determination letter acknowledging the proposed activities, and will provide additional instructions, if applicable. *It is also crucial to note that, in every instance, students should be notified in advance of the activities involving animals, to consider allergies, fear, etc. All animals must also be restrained and under supervision of the MSU person at all times.

 - How do I report suspected animal care problems?

-You may choose to use a reporting form to submit your concern.
+You may choose to use a reporting form or submit online to report your concern.
 If you, as the person filing the form, wish to be informed of the actions taken in response to the report, please include your contact information on the form.
 Otherwise, you may remain anonymous.
 In all cases, your concern will be handled confidentially to the extent reasonably possible.
 The Animal Welfare Act provides that, “No facility employee, committee member, or laboratory personnel shall be discriminated against or be subject to any reprisal for reporting violations of any regulations or standards under the Act.”
 (9 CFR § 2.32(c)(4)).